GLOSSARY OF WORDS

 Thank you

 Hurry!
-Hurry! — from the atoll of Butaritari and Makin (Kiribati North)
+Hurry! — from the atoll of Butaritari and Makin (Kiribati North).

-Magic Spinner / Te tia tabunea
+Magic Spinner

-Magician — in Kiribati they call magicians te tia tabunea
+Magician — in Kiribati they call magicians te tia tabunea.

 Marooroo